ZionInMatrix/StudentRegistrationSystem/README.md

 2. Download MySQL Connector from ```https://dev.mysql.com/downloads/connector/j/``` and add it to Structure of the Project ( you need the .jar file in the folder)

-3. You can fined the database "Students.sql" in the project folder
+3. You can find the database "Students.sql" in the project folder

 4. Set up your database settings in the fields: